 ○ Replace.
 As you shut down your inner critic, fill the silence with positive, helpful dialogue.

 As you push through problems and challenges, remember why you got into business in the first place.
 Seek to tap into the emotions and desires that originally pushed you to create your business.
+A positive attitude will play a big role in any small business’ success, as will patience and perseverance.

 Clarify the Problem